nuxt/content/docs/content/en/themes-docs.md

 <alert type="info">

 Discover the first `@nuxt/content` theme.

 Create a beautiful documentation like this website in minutes.

 </alert>

+> Check out the playground [live example](/playground#docs-theme)

 Let's say we're creating the documentation of an open-source project in the `docs/` directory.